2. Uploading and Downloading

 Returns

-A signed URL is provided, enabling direct downloading of the corresponding file from the Data Lake.
+A signed URL is provided, enabling direct downloading of the corresponding file from storage.
 Please be aware that this URL has a limited lifespan, and it is crucial that your application does not reuse it.

 Example usage